 Even though five people may be waiting outside, you need to sound confident, calm, and capable.
 Explain how your experience has prepared you for the job.
 Emphasize the qualities you think the employer is looking for, such as your outstanding work ethic or the fact that you’re a fast learner.

 Some human resource specialists suggest that you make a virtue sound like a flaw.
-“I tend to be a perfectionist,” or, “Everyone says I work too hard.”
-But others say these answers have become clichés.
-Mention a minor flaw, such as, “I think I’m too outspoken at times, but I’m working on it.”
+“I tend to be a perfectionist” or “Everyone says I work too hard.”
+Or you can mention a minor flaw such as, “I think I’m too outspoken at times, but I’m working on it.”

 Let the interviewer know you’re looking for job stability and that you aren’t planning to use this job as a temporary stopping point in your quest for a better position.
 You